browserscore/browserscore/tests/README.md

     mdnGroup?: string      // MDN group classification },

-  // [Optional] Information about the specification status status?: {
+  // Information about the specification status status?: {
     stability: string,     // "stable", "experimental", or other status values "first-snapshot"?: number  // Year of first snapshot },

-  // [Optional] Tests for CSS properties and their values properties?: {
+  // Tests for CSS properties and their values properties?: {
     "property-name": {
       links: { /* documentation links */ },